flatrick/dbup_test/docs/introduction.md

-# First setup of DbUp
+# First introduction to DbUp

-First, let's begin by creating a new console application and adding DbUp to the project:
+Before going into details on the various options available, let's begin by creating a simple console application and get you aqainted with DbUp:

 ```posh
 dotnet new console